plausibilities/experiment/development/README.md

     pip freeze -r docs/filter.txt > requirements.txt
 ```

-Subsequently, retain `numpy`, `pandas`, and `yaml` within the second part of `requirements.txt`.
+Subsequently, retain `numpy` and `pandas` within the second part of `requirements.txt`.
 To generate the dotfile that [`pylint`](https://pylint.pycqa.org/en/latest/user_guide/checkers/features.html) - the static code analyser - will use for analysis, run

 ```shell
     pylint --generate-rcfile > .pylintrc